 They Offer Employee Perks

 The salary of your employees is important, but it’s also important to offer more.
 What is your employee perk program, for example?
 If it’s currently non-existent, then perhaps now is the time to get one going.
 There are plenty of different things that you can offer your team.
 Can you offer a flexible working schedule, which allows them to choose their hours and where they work?
-Could you offer more than the minimum vacation time?
+A flexible approach to work will also prove to be incredibly beneficial as businesses begin to re-open post-pandemic and is a great way to show your employees you care.
+Alternatively, could you offer more than the minimum vacation time?
 Or what about simply having coffee and donuts available?
 It’s amazing what a difference these types of things can do for the happiness of your employees.

 They Take On Feedback